Adult Travel Clinic Services

 Consultations

-During your visit, our travel nurse or doctor will meet with you to discuss the details of your trip, your medical history, and your current health status.
+During your appointment, our travel nurse or doctor will discuss the details of your trip, your medical history, and your current health status.
 With the use of a travel disease database, the clinician will advise you of the required and/or recommended immunizations.
-Most of our patients are able to receive immunizations or prescriptions for preventive medicine during their initial visit.
+Most of our patients can receive immunizations or prescriptions for preventive medicine during their initial visit.

-In addition to providing expert medical care, our staff will inform you of general travel health guidelines--such as food, water, and insect precautions.
+Our staff will provide expert medical care and share travel health guidelines, including food, water, and insect precautions.
 You will also be advised of particular health risks and disease outbreaks for the region where you are traveling.
-At the end of your consultation, you will receive written information specific to your destination and any vaccinations you have received.
+After your consultation, you’ll receive written details about your destination and vaccinations you received.

 Immunizations and Vaccines